insapathogenomics/ReporType/readme.md

 > **fasta_db**: fasta file with the sequences for your database (example: fasta_db=path/to/sequences.fasta).<br>
 > **table_db**:  table (tsv) with three columns: column one (sequence), with the name of each sequence; column two (id), with the identification of each element (genotype, subspecies, etc); and column three (accession), with the acession number for each sequence (example table_db=path/to/table.tsv)<br>
 > **database**: name of the database you wish to create (example: database=my_database).<br>
+Check the "Execution" section for an example of the command to use.

 Note that, users should identify the nomenclature level in the name of the database sequences, separated by the character “_” (e.g., “database_type” for sequences defining the influenza A and B “types”, and “database_subtype” for sequences defining the NA or HA subtypes).
 This flexible function has been tested and integrated for influenza type/subtype/lineage identification.
 Additional adjustments in the 'table_configuration' script may be required to adapt ReporType to more complex situations.
 These adjustments must be made in the check_only_type function of the table-configuration.py file, where you can more rigorously define the databases to be considered with more than one nomenclature level.